 The upper floor of office space, which is tucked under the arched roof, is formed of two concrete platforms set either side of a central atrium.
 Natural light for the upper floor is provided by rows of skylights running along the length of the building.

-The Living Planet Centre was named Office and Workplace Lighting Project of the Year in the 2014 Lux Awards.
+The Living Planet Centre was named Office and Workplace Lighting Project of the Year.

 WWF’s challenging brief reflected the core sustainability and energy values that needed to be incorporated into the design and operation of the building.